 Ms Victoria (Vicky) Jane Binns

-Ms Binns has over 35 years experience in the resources and finance services sectors including more than 10 years in executive leadership roles at BHP and 15 years in finance services with Merrill Lynch Australia and Macquarie Equities.
-During her career at BHP, Ms Binns roles had include Vice President Minerals Marketing, leadership positions in the metals and coal marketing business, Vice President of Market Analysis and Economics and was a Member of the first BHP Global Inclusion and Diversity Council.
-Prior, Ms Binns held a number of board and management roles at Merrill Lynch Australia including Managing Director and Head of Australian Research, Head of Mining, Metals and Steel, and Head of Australian Mining Research.
+Ms Binns has over 35 years experience in the global resources and financial services sectors including more than 10 years in executive leadership roles at BHP and 15 years in financial services with Merrill Lynch Australia and Macquarie Equities.
+During her career at BHP, Ms Binns roles included Vice President Minerals Marketing, leadership positions in the metals and coal marketing business, Vice President of Market Analysis and Economics.
+Prior to joining BHP, Ms Binns held a number of board and senior management roles at Merrill Lynch Australia including Managing Director and Head of Australian Research, Head of Global Mining, Metals and Steel, and Head of Australian Mining Research.
 She was also co-founder and Chair of Women in Mining and Resources Singapore.
-Ms Binns is a member of the People and the Risk and Sustainability Committee.
+She is also a Non-Executive Director of the Carbon Marketing Institute and a Member of the J.P.
+Morgan Australia & NZ Advisory Council.
+She is member of the Risk & Sustainability Committee.

 |Ms Amelia Jalleh||Company Secretary,General Counsel||Aug 2019|